 Welcome and thank you for joining Ausbon Sargent Land Preservation Trust’s volunteer monitoring program!

 This page is for registered volunteers who will be monitoring properties in 2023-2024 or to serve as a refresher for our seasoned monitors.
 New monitors, you should also be registered for one of the in-person training sessions June 9 or June 13, 2023

 This page is designed to prepare you for our in-person training session and will be a resource for you to refresh your knowledge before your site visit later on.
 Please take the time to review the videos and handouts below before your training session. **Happy Training!!**

 The goal of this online training is to provide you with the background skills and information to monitor a property with an Ausbon Sargent conservation easement or that is owned by Ausbon Sargent.
 Though every property is different, the protocol for monitoring is consistent.

 This virtual training is a mix of handouts and videos and is designed to be completed as two 30-minute modules.
-Either follow this web page to download files and watch videos individually or download the entire monitor training handbook and watch the videos from the YouTube play list here.
+Either follow this web page to download files and watch videos individually from the YouTube play list here.

 Module 1: Intro to Monitoring

 Download the following handout and follow along while watching Video 1 and 2

 - Handout 1: Introduction to Monitoring (Originally from 2021, with a 2023 update)

 Ausbon Sargent’s Land Protection Specialist, Andy Deegan introduces Ausbon Sargent and how easements are vital tools for conservation as well as the goals of the monitoring program.
 Please note this presentation was originally recorded in 2021; the handout that accompanies it has a 2023 update.